json-api/json-api/format/index.md

 * `"related"` - a related resource URL (as defined above) when the primary data represents a resource relationship.
 * Pagination links for the primary data (as described below).

-### Additional Object Members <a href="#document-structure-additional-members" id="document-structure-additional-members" class="headerlink"></a>

-This specification describes various JSON objects with a specific purpose and format.
-Each description enumerates a set of *reserved members* that carry a special meaning for the object.
-Additional members are allowed subject to the following conditions.

-Any additional members are allowed in these objects:
-* resource objects (as *attributes*)
-* `meta` objects
-* error objects.

-Other objects **MUST NOT** contain any additional members whose keys start with an alphanumeric character.
-Additional members whose keys start with a non-alphanumeric character are allowed.
-This also applies to the object that constitutes the document's top level.

 ## Fetching Data <a href="#fetching" id="fetching" class="headerlink"></a>